 Bota Pathri, also spelled as Botapathri, is a meadow in Gulmarg.
-It is located at a distance of about 10 kilometers from the golf course area and was opened for tourists about a decade ago.
-The road from Gulmarg to Botapathri passes through a lush green pasture, dense forest, and is largely unexplored due to its proximity to the border area.
+It is located at a distance of about 10 kilometers from the golf course area and was opened to tourists about a decade ago.
+The road from Gulmarg to Botapathri passes through a lush green pasture, and dense forest, and is largely unexplored due to its proximity to the border area.

 Most of the tourists in Gulmarg do not go that way because of two reasons.
 The first is that not many people know about it.
 The second reason is that it is not completely open and you need to get permission from the J&K police and the Indian Army to go there.

 It was the only place in Gulmarg that was still left for me to see and the reason why I planned on visiting Gulmarg once again.

 - Road Trip to Kashmir – Planning & Preparation

 - Delhi to Jammu by Road – Day 1

 - Jammu to Srinagar via Mughal Road – Day 2

 - Srinagar to Sonamarg – Day 5

 - Sonamarg to Thajiwas Glacier – Day 6

 - Sonamarg to Srinagar – Day 7